 The first thing that you need to make sure is that you're always buying "extra virgin".
 Avoid lower quality products such as "pure", "lite", "pomace" and "virgin" olive oil.
 Look for the harvest date and make sure the oil was harvested within the last year.
-For example, if you're buying in 2018 you have to make sure the oil was harvested late 2017.
+For example if you're buying in 2020, then ideally you want to find oil that was harvested late 2019.

 Olive Oil Lovers only features extra virgin olive oils and only of the highest quality.
 We work with some of the world's best producers and we have extremely strict quality standards.

 We do periodically discount select items, however, our biggest sale each year is our Harvest Sale.
 This typically begins when we start receiving new harvest items and need to make room in our warehouse.
 The sale only includes oils from the previous year's harvest, and will usually run from late January or early February into the late spring.
 Once the older harvest items have sold out, we only restock the new harvest products.

 Sign up for our newsletter for alerts about the Harvest Sale and other promotions throughout the year.